foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD08-Creating-HTML-templates-for-your-actor-sheets.md

 title: 08.
 Creating HTML templates for your actor sheets
 description:
 published: true
-date: 2023-11-28T17:34:52.752Z
+date: 2024-02-06T03:17:17.706Z
 tags:
 editor: markdown
 dateCreated: 2020-09-23T00:36:05.581Z
 ---

-> **Updated for Foundry v10**
->
-> This section of the system development tutorial has been updated for Foundry v10.
-Other pages in the tutorial may still be in progress.
-{.is-info}

 In addition to the JS classes that define them, actors and items also have HTML templates that define the structure of your character and item sheets.
 In the Boilerplate System, these are placed in `/templates/actor/` and `/templates/item/`.
 These paths are not discovered automatically; you have to define specify their full path in your ActorSheet and ItemSheet class' defaultOptions() method.
 Within those directories, Boilerplate includes sheets for specific document types (such as `actor-character-sheet.html` and `item-spell-sheet.html`) along with template partials like `parts/actor-features.html`.
 Using partials is optional, but it can be helpful for dividing up complicated templates into more manageable chunks.

 HTML templates in Foundry use [Handlebars](https://handlebarsjs.com/guide/) for their templating engine.
 If you're using a code editor like [Visual Studio Code](https://code.visualstudio.com/), you can set the syntax highlighting mode to Handlebars and get useful color coding to help recognize the various statements and variables in your templates.

-Let's start by taking a look at how the `actor-character-sheet.html` template is laid out at a high level.
+Let's start by taking a look at how the `actor-character-sheet.hbs` template is laid out at a high level.

 ```handlebars
 <form class="{{cssClass}} {{actor.type}} flexcol" autocomplete="off">